Abhiramikannan/UST-Observability/AWS Migration Project/NPE/01_Architecture.md

 3 EventBridge rules in DH 1
 ---------------------------
 1. 15 mins polling describehosts in both accounts(DH account 1, DH account 2) using Observability Lambda.
 DH account 1 needs lambda execution role and policy(permissions).
-2. AWS health events sent to default eventbus(automatically) and create a eventbridge rule to sent to cloudwatch log group in DH account 1.
+2. AWS health events sent to default eventbus(automatically) and created a eventbridge rule to sent to cloudwatch log group in DH account 1.
 3. Event based rule for the cloudtrail events(Allocate Hosts, Release Hosts) to cloudwatch Log group.

 Dedicated Hosts Account 2:(Only Read only access)